 Absolutely.
 And what you just said there in terms of adapting and figuring out what your new normal needs to be, the businesses that don’t understand how to do that, because now you are bringing another question to my mind.
 Businesses that don’t know how to do that based on this pandemic and the fact that all of a sudden everybody has got to pivot online, what are maybe one or two things that people that aren’t familiar with being online but need to source consumer base online.

 And adoption for you as well because that might not be a natural space, but you can’t say build it and they will come.
 No, you got to go to them and then build it.
 You got to be where the conversations are already happening and then join the conversation and then determine talking to your customers, your whatever customers you have access to.
 Talk to them.
-What is it that’s struggling with them right now because that also helps you prepare for what that next normal is.
+What is it that’s struggling with them right now because that also helps you prepare for that next normal is.
 What are they dealing with now?
 What are they afraid of?
 What’s in their way?
 What do they need to know?
 Because now you need to position your content and hopefully your products based on what they’re telling you.
 And that will help you position you, your products, everything, based on that.
 So that’s what I would say people need to do.
 And so it’s so basic.
 It’s like basic marketing.
-But that’s what matters for you.
-You’re not even ready for prime time social yet.
+But that’s what matters for, you’re not even ready for primetime social yet.
 You need to do those two steps first.

 Yes, but very few.
-There are some people who don’t need it They live and it’s very rare.
+There are some people who don’t need it, they live and it’s very rare.
 It’s very rare.
 But I would be ignorant to say, no, you can’t.
 I think that you’re shooting yourself in the foot.
 I think that relying on your book of business that you may have had could be a tragic ending to your business.
 I have seen some businesses that just aren’t social.
 But I would never recommend it.
 I’m just saying it is possible, but it’s not my recommendation.
+You got to go.
 You’ve got to talk to your customer.
 You’ve got to be in front of your customer.
 Isn’t that what business is?
 Being in it for your customers, having conversations with your customers, figuring out what they want, letting them know that you do it or have it, and then leading them down the path of buying it and serving them.

 “You’ve got to talk to your customer.
 You’ve got to be in front of your customer.
 Isn’t that what business is?
 Being in it for your customers, having conversations with your customers, figuring out what they want, letting them know that you do it or have it, and then leading them down the path of buying it and serving them.” ~Cher Jones